 Upon discovering a fire the Protecting Agency is responsible for immediately contacting the affected jurisdictional agency(ies).
 All jurisdictions that may be impacted by the fire within 48 hours should be notified as soon as possible.
 Initial action should not be delayed if contacts cannot be made.

-Zones/Areas/Forests must maintain logs documenting notification attempts (Appendix C).
-Completed notification logs will be included with the final fire report package.
+Zones/Areas/Forests must maintain logs documenting notification attempts (Appendix A).
 Appropriate notification contacts are described in Appendix B (also reference Exhibit B of the Master Agreement for current contact names and phone numbers).

 3.5 FUELS TREATMENTS